-Antoinette Lattouf is a multi-award-winning journalist and media commentator.
-She is also the co-founder of Media Diversity Australia.
+Antoinette Lattouf is a multi-award-winning journalist, media commentator and diversity advocate.
+She is also the co-founder of Media Diversity Australia, and served on the Judith Neilson Institute For Journalism and Ideas' International Advisory Council.
 In 2019, Antoinette was named among AFR's 100 Women of Influence.
 In 2021, she was awarded a Women's Agenda Leadership Award and B&T Women in Media Champion of Change.
-Her first book, 'How to Lose Friends and Influence White People' will be published by Penguin Random House in early 2022.
-Antoinette is also part of the Judith Neilson Institute For Journalism and Ideas' International Advisory Council.
-She is an Ambassador for mental health organisation the Gidget Foundation and The Australian Thyroid Foundation.
+Her first book, 'How to Lose Friends and Influence White People' was published in 2022, the same year she delivered her first Tedx talk.
+Throughout her career, Lattouf has worked at Network Ten, ABC, SBS, Southern Cross Austereo, and Triple J. As a social commentator, her articles have been published in a wide variety of publications and online platforms.
+Lattouf has been a permanent cohost of the daily LiSTNR podcast The Briefing.
+She is also known for her work as a columnist for the Sydney Morning Herald.